 Existing law establishes the State Water Resources Control Board (board) and the California regional water quality control boards which prescribe waste discharge requirements in accordance with the Federal Water Pollution Control Act and the Porter-Cologne Water Quality Control Act.

-The bill would require a refiner who gives notice of intent to permanently shut down, shut down to reconfigure, or sell a refinery in a transaction that may result in a refinery shutting down or reconfiguring, as provided, to submit a draft report and, under a specified circumstance, an update of its report, as provided.
-The bill would establish specified timeframes for complying with these requirements.
-The bill would require, on or before December 31, 2027, the board to develop default technology-based guidelines for estimation of the methods, costs, and timelines associated with soil and groundwater remediation at refinery sites.
+This bill would require a refiner who gives notice of intent to permanently shut down, shut down to reconfigure, or sell a refinery in a transaction that may result in a refinery shutting down or reconfiguring, as provided, to submit either the required retirement plan, or, if a final retirement plan has been released, an update of the retirement plan within a specified timeframe, as provided.
+The bill would require, on or before December 31, 2027, the board to develop an overview of the methods, costs, and timelines associated with soil and groundwater remediation that have been employed at refineries that have undergone decommissioning and remediation and to update the overview, as provided.

-The bill would require the board, no later than one year after receiving the reports, to publish a report assessing the total decommissioning and remediation liabilities for refineries in the state, as provided.
+This bill would require the board, no later than one year after receiving the retirement plans, to publish a report assessing the total decommissioning and remediation liabilities for refineries in the state, as provided.

 Existing constitutional provisions require that a statute that limits the right of access to the meetings of public bodies or the writings of public officials and agencies be adopted with findings demonstrating the interest protected by the limitation and the need for protecting that interest.